Ramon Berloso: Confessions and suicide

 After being transferred to the police station in Udine, Berloso readily confessed to both murders and pointed out where he had buried the bodies, as well as where he had abandoned the crossbow used in both killings.
 When pressed for a motive, he claimed that he was desperate for money and decided to rob high-class prostitutes and escorts.
 Berloso also claimed that he knew that the police were going to catch up with him eventually, due to which he had contemplated fleeing to Brazil, where a friend of his lived.

 After his confessions, Berloso was transferred to the Udine Prison to await charges.
-On the evening of 5 August, a guard patrolling the prison came across Berloso attempting to hang himself using sheets tied to the window grilles.
+On the evening of 5August, a guard patrolling the prison came across Berloso attempting to hang himself using sheets tied to the window grilles.
 Medical staff were immediately notified and rushed him to the medical wing, where he was declared to be comatose due to the effects of cerebral hypoxia.
-An inspection of his cell in the following morning led to the discovery of three hand-written letters: one addressed to his daughter, another to his mother and the last (written in Portuguese) to his female friend, but no suicide note.
+An inspection of his cell in the following morning led to the discovery of three hand-written letters: one addressed to his daughter, another to his mother, and the last (written in Portuguese) to his female friend, but no suicide note.

-Berloso was kept on life support for fifteen days, until he was declared legally braindead.
+Berloso was kept on life support for fifteen days, until he was declared legally brain dead.
 As a result, his life support was turned off, with him dying shortly afterwards.
 Not long after his death was revealed to the public, Berloso's mother said in an interview that she planned to give him a private funeral attended only by closest relatives and that she would soon move away from Aiello del Friulli, as the house would now forever be stigmatized as the home of a killer.